 Q: What is the role of financial markets in the economy?

-A: Financial markets facilitate the transfer of funds between savers and borrowers, promoting investment and economic growth.
-They also provide a mechanism for managing risk and allocating capital.
+A: Financial markets support the transfer of funds between savers and borrowers, promoting investment and economic growth.
+They also provide a mechanism for managing risk and allocating capital Worth keeping that in mind..

 Q: How does globalization affect markets?